Dr. Ellison’s Lab

 Research Assistant

-Jessica is a first-year master student in the clinical counseling program.
+Jessica is a second-year master student in the clinical counseling program.
 Her research interests include cognitive rehabilitation and traumatic brain injury in underrepresented communities.
 In her free time, she enjoys cooking, exercising, reading and spending time with family and friends.

 • Thomas A. Sedgwick, M.A.

-Volunteer Research Assistant
+Post-Bac Research Assistant

 Thomas is a volunteer research assistant and has been involved with Dr. Ellison’s Socially Conscious Lab since 2023.
 He received his B.S. in Neuroscience with a specialization in behavioral/systems at The Ohio State University and his M.A. in Clinical Psychology at Roosevelt University.
 His research interests include cognitive rehabilitation, executive functioning, and pediatric neuropsychology.
-In his free time outside of research, he enjoys spending time with family and friends, cooking, playing and watching soccer. goes here
+In his free time outside of research, he enjoys spending time with family and friends, cooking, playing and watching soccer.